 - The Shoshone, by Kim Draper.

-- Information on primary sources on Sacagawea from the Missouri Historical Society.
+- Information on primary sources on Sacagawea (PDF) from the Missouri Historical Society.

 - Heath, Chuck Sr., and Chuck Heath, Jr. Our Sarah: Made in Alaska.
 New York: Center Street, 2012.